-As a plant ecologist and conservation biologist, I am fascinated with the vast diversity of plants on Earth and how they interact with their environment and other organisms.
+As an ecologist and conservation biologist, I am fascinated with the vast diversity of species on Earth and how they interact with their environment and other organisms.
 I am particularly interested in how climate change, urbanization, and other anthropogenic factors affect populations, communities, and ecosystems, including the benefits we, as humans, derive from them.
-Understanding global change impacts to organisms is compelling to me for two main reasons: 1) humans exert a large and growing influence on Earth's biota, and 2) we can simultaneously learn about their basic ecology and address applied problems in conservation biology and restoration.
+Understanding global change impacts to organisms is compelling to me for two main reasons: 1) humans exert a large and growing influence on Earth's biota, and 2) we can simultaneously learn about their basic ecology and address applied problems in conservation biology, management, and restoration.

-I have broad interests and have worked in diverse systems ranging from Pacific Northwest montane forests and tropical bee communities in coffee farms to suburban vernal pool amphibians and coastal sandplain grassland communities.
+I have broad interests and have worked in diverse systems ranging from Pacific Northwest forests and tropical bee communities in coffee farms to suburban vernal pool amphibians and coastal sandplain grassland communities.
 I use field experiments, observational monitoring, meta-analysis, and statistical models as my primary research tools, and am committed to open data practices.

 News & Updates